shajra/haskell-flake/CONDUCT.md

 support.

 I also want to make clear that it's okay if people who disagree with such inclusion feel uneasy.
-Feeling uneasy about such an expression is not a human right.
+Feeling uneasy about such an expression is not violation of a human right.

 Furthermore, even if changing words like "master" to "main" are more symbolic than substantive, why resist?
 Just do it.
 It showcases some empathy and sets